Tom Rost loves his job.

 Alliance Defending Freedom (ADF) has been representing Tom and Harris Funeral Homes in court ever since.

 It shouldn’t have come to this.
-After all, Harris Funeral Homes was following existing laws, which allow small businesses to have sex-specific dress codes.
-But the EEOC decided to take the law into its own hands – by redefining “sex” to mean “gender identity.”
+After all, Harris Funeral Homes acted in accord with existing laws, which allow small businesses to have sex-specific dress codes.
+But the EEOC decided to take the law into its own hands—by redefining “sex” to include “gender identity.”

-This drastic change would have widespread consequences for everyone, threatening not only small business but also equal opportunities and the privacy and dignity of women and girls.
+This drastic change could have widespread consequences for everyone, threatening not only small business but also equal opportunities and the privacy and dignity of women and girls.

 That change would require employers to treat men who believe themselves to be women as if they are, in fact, women.
-It would allow for women’s scholarships to be given to men who believe themselves to be women.
-And it would force organizations to open women’s shelters, locker rooms, and restrooms to men who believe themselves to be women.
+It could allow for women’s scholarships to be given to men who believe themselves to be women.
+And it could force organizations to open women’s shelters, locker rooms, and restrooms to men who believe themselves to be women.

 Those are just a few examples of many.

 Thankfully, the federal government has since changed course and now supports Tom and the funeral home.
 But the ACLU continues the quest to redefine the meaning of “sex” in federal law.